Honey dijon pretzel stuffing

 Make the pouring liquid: add chicken stock, dijon, honey, salt and pepper to a large measuring cup or bowl and whisk to combine.
 Some small pieces of dijon are okay.

 Initial soak: once the bread is out of the oven and nicely crisped, grease a baking dish with 1 tbsp butter, up the sides and base.
-Add toasted bread pieces.
+Add toasted bread pieces to the greased dish.
 Pour over the sautéed veggies and toss to combine.

 Pour over half of the liquid and toss to combine, mixing until the bread has soaked up most of the liquid and there isn’t much left in the baking dish.
 You may wait a couple of minutes just until the bread has soaked up the liquid.